Polistes versicolor: Distribution and habitat

-Widely distributed throughout South America, the yellow paper wasp’s distribution ranges from Costa Rica to Argentina.
+Widely distributed throughout South America, P. versicolor ranges from Costa Rica to Argentina.
 High densities of P. versicolor have been observed on the high mountains of the Turimiquire massif in Anzoategui State, Venezuela, most likely caused by migration due to the seasonal periodicity associated with the dry season.

-The yellow paper wasp’s nests can frequently be found in natural environments with substrata consisting of leaves, branches, roots, stones, and even the abandoned nests of other social wasp species.
+P. versicolor nests can frequently be found in natural environments with substrata consisting of leaves, branches, roots, stones, and even the abandoned nests of other social wasp species.
 In some cases, the wasp actually takes over empty Mischocyttarus drewseni nests to lay their eggs instead of creating their own nests.
-Often, however, its nests are found in human constructions; the yellow paper wasp is facultatively synanthropic.
+Often, however, its nests are found in human constructions; P. versicolor is facultatively synanthropic.
 P. versicolor even appear to nest preferably in human constructions in areas with little human activity; nests in natural vegetation are increasingly rare.
 This has been linked to the fact that the fragility of plants often does not offer appropriate support for the nest and exposes the nest to the stress of weather.
 In contrast, nests on manmade gypsum plaster are typically found in high places in buildings, where these nests are highly protected from not only human interference, but also weather and direct solar irradiation.